Adobe-Marketing-Cloud/aep-sdks-documentation/resources/acp-to-aep-migration/ACPCore-AEPCore.md

 # Migration from ACPCore to AEPCore

+This document is a reference comparison of ACPCore (2.x) APIs against their equivalent APIs in AEPCore (3.x).

 ## Primary `Classes`

 The class name containing public APIs is different depending on which SDK and language combination being used.